wevm/viem/site/op-stack/actions/depositTransaction.md

 })
 ```

-### args.value
+### args.value (optional)

 - **Type:** `bigint`

 Value in wei sent with this transaction on the L2.
+Debited from the caller's L2 balance.

 ```ts
 const hash = await walletClient.depositTransacton({